scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/backup.rst

 Full Backup - Snapshots
 =======================

-Snapshots are taken using `nodetool snapshot`_.
+Snapshots are taken using :doc:`nodetool snapshot </operating-scylla/nodetool-commands/snapshot>`.
 First, the command flushes the MemTables from memory to SSTables on disk, and afterward, it creates a hard link for each SSTable in each keyspace.
 With time, SSTables are compacted, but the hard link keeps a copy of each file.
 This takes up an increasing amount of disk space.
-It is important to clear space by `clean unnecessary snapshots`_.
+It is important to clear space by :doc:`clean unnecessary snapshots </operating-scylla/procedures/backup-restore/delete-snapshot>`.

-.. _`nodetool snapshot`: /operating-scylla/nodetool-commands/snapshot

-.. _`clean unnecessary snapshots`: /operating-scylla/procedures/backup-restore/delete_snapshot

 **Procedure**